 Water Movement: Moderate

-Water Region: All - These fish will swim in all areas of the aquarium.
-Prefers the middle of the aquarium.
+Water Region: All - These fish will swim in all areas of the aquarium, but they prefer the middle.

-These fish are commonly listed as a lively peaceful species that make an excellent community fish.
-Although this is mostly true they can be fin nippers and may terrorize other fish because of their liveliness.
-This is highly dependant upon the individual fish as some are worse than others so they should be watched as closely as possible.
-It has also been suggested that they may actually eat other fish, especially fish that are smaller or even similar size.
+These fish are commonly listed as a lively, peaceful species that make an excellent community fish.
+Although this is mostly true, they can be fin nippers and may terrorize other fish because of their liveliness.
+However, some individual fish are worse than others, so they should be watched as closely as possible.
+Some aquarists claim that they may eat other fish, especially fish that are smaller or even similar in size.

-These barbs should be kept in schools of at least 6 or more fish with a good mix of males and females.
-This will make the Clown Barb less skittish and will help keep aggression with in its school.
-Other tankmates need to be of a similar size and temperament, and be able to thrive at the higher temperatures required by this species.
+These barbs should be kept in a school of at least 6 or more fish with a good mix of males and females.
+This will make the Clown Barb less skittish and will help keep aggression within the school.
+Other tankmates need to be of a similar size and temperament and be able to thrive at the higher temperatures required by this species.

 The personality of this fish is not neutral enough to fit the casual description of a community fish.
-It is usually not too aggressive, particularly if kept in a group of its own kind.
-But it is a skilled hunter and may eat fish of a smaller, and even similar size.
+It is usually not too aggressive, particularly when kept in a group of its own kind, but it is a skilled hunter and may eat fish of a smaller, and even similar, size.

 Temperament: Semi-aggressive - The personality of this fish is not neutral enough to fit the casual description of a community fish.
-It is usually not too aggressive, particularly if kept in a group of its own kind.
-But it is a skilled hunter and may eat fish of a smaller, or even similar size.
+It is usually not too aggressive, particularly if kept in a group of its own kind, but it is a skilled hunter and may eat fish of a smaller or similar size.